coderefinery/manuals/breakout-rooms-helping.md

       there, deciding who does what, acquainted with what they need to do, and debugging problems.
     - 10 minutes is quite short, 20 minutes is best.
-    - Can you say less and let people discover it for themselves?
+    - **Can you say less and let people discover it for themselves?**

 As an exercise leader, if anything is unclear to you, it is very unclear to others.
-Speak up and ask!
+Comment/Ask in the HackMD or speak up and ask!

 (breakout-helpers)=